jaredsmithse/crystal_openfaas/README.md

 # Crystal OpenFaaS Template

-Inofficial OpenFaaS template for the crystal programming language.
+Unofficial OpenFaaS template for the crystal programming language.

 To find out more about the OpenFaaS templates see the [faas templates](https://github.com/openfaas/templates) and [faas-cli](https://github.com/openfaas/faas-cli).